E – Labor-only Contracting

 2) The contractor does not exercise the right to control the performance of the work of the contractual employee.”
 (Manila Memorial Park Cemetery, Inc. v.
 Lluz, G.R.
 No. 208451, 03 February 2016)

-Labor-only contractor as mere agent of principal
+a.
+As mere agent of principal

 “Thus, the petitioner and the complainants (who withdrew from the case) were performing activities that were necessary to market the products that (the principal) Adidas itself manufactured.
 They sold these products for several years, starting in June 1995 until December 9, 2000.
 While Adidas explains that it amended its articles of incorporation in October 2002 to engage in retail, it cannot be denied that in 1995 it was already in the retail business through its agents WOSI and JCA and labor-only contractor PRIME.
 Thus, the petitioner had become an Adidas regular employee a long time before she was supposedly made a ‘contractual employee’ of PRIME.
 Adidas exercised control and supervision over the performance of the petitioner’s work.